Javacream/org.javacream.training.python/One_Day_Python_Basics_Training.md

 ---

-### 🔹 Session 4: File Handling and Practical Exercise
+### 🔹 Session 4: A short introduction to OOP principals
-- Reading and writing text files (`open`, `read`, `write`)
+- References and objects
-- Working with CSV files using `csv` and a short intro to `pandas`
-- Final mini-project: load data, clean it, and print a report
-- Q&A and recap
+- Accessing attributes and methods using the Dot-Operator
+- A simple user-defined class